Brackets in the Pontryagin algebras of manifolds: Introduction

-Van den Bergh \cite{VdB} introduced a systematic method producing Poisson brackets in the representation algebras $A_N$ for all $N\geq 1$.
-It is based on a notion of a \emph{double Poisson bracket} in $A$ defined as a linear map $\double{-}{-}: A\otimes A \to A\otimes A$ satisfying certain axioms parallel to the usual axioms of a Poisson bracket in an algebra.
-Van den Bergh shows that a double Poisson bracket in $A$ induces a Poisson bracket in $A_N$ for all $N\geq 1$.
-We will use the term \emph{bibracket} for the version of double brackets used in this paper.
-Further, Van den Bergh's construction extends to graded algebras: a \emph{Gerstenhaber bibracket} $\double{-}{-}$ in a graded algebra $A$ induces a Gerstenhaber bracket $\bracket{-}{-}$ in the representation algebra $A_N$ for all $N\geq 1$.
-In terms of the generators of $A_N$, this bracket is computed as follows: for any $a,b\in A$, $i,j,u,v \in \{1,\dots,N\}$, and any finite expansion $\double{a}{b}=\sum_\alpha x_\alpha \otimes y_\alpha \in A\otimes A $, we have\\[-0.5cm]
+Our construction of brackets in the representation algebras $\{A_N\}_{N\geq 1}$ is based on the technique of Van den Bergh \cite{VdB}.
+He showed how to construct such brackets from a linear map $\double{-}{-}: A\otimes A \to A\otimes A$ satisfying certain conditions.
+Van den Bergh calls such maps \emph{double Poisson brackets}.
+We use the term \emph{bibracket} for the version of double brackets used here.
+Also, we work in the graded setting and rather consider \emph{Gerstenhaber bibrackets} satisfying a graded version of the Jacobi identity.
+We show that a Gerstenhaber bibracket $\double{-}{-}$ in a graded algebra~$A$ induces a Gerstenhaber bracket $\bracket{-}{-}$ in $ A_N$ for all $N\geq 1$.
+In terms of the generators, the bracket $\bracket{-}{-}$ is defined as follows: for any $a,b\in A$, $i,j,u,v \in \{1,\dots,N\}$, and any finite expansion $\double{a}{b}=\sum_\alpha x_\alpha \otimes y_\alpha \in A\otimes A $, we set